Iran launches missiles and drones at Israel as Israel attacks Iranian nuclear sites and top commanders, IDF says

 Warning sirens sounded across Israel on Friday and a military official told CBS News that dozens of Iranian ballistic missiles were en route to Israel.
 The country's population has been instructed to remain in bomb shelters until further notice.

-Israel has a robust missile defense system known as the Iron Dome, which appeared to have intercepted numerous missiles, but a CBS News Middle East reporter said several sites in Tel Aviv appeared to have been hit.
+Israel has a robust missile defense system known as the Iron Dome, which appeared to have intercepted numerous missiles, but CBS News Middle East reporter Courtney Kealy said several sites in Tel Aviv appeared to have been hit.
 The extent of any damage is not yet clear.
-Video shows a building in Tel Aviv that appears to be on fire.
+Video and photos showed a building in Tel Aviv on fire.

 Israel first launched airstrikes on Iran early Friday and announced its operation was targeting Iranian nuclear facilities, scientists and senior military commanders.
 Tehran responded by launching more than 100 drones at Israel on Friday morning, Israel's military said.
 Defrin said earlier Friday that Israel's air defenses had worked to "intercept the threats."
 Later Friday, an Israeli military official told reporters that while the threat wasn't over, Israel had managed to intercept many of Iran's UAVs.